This post may contain affiliate links. Please see my disclosure policy for details.

 Alnwick Castle by bus: There are plenty of bus services that connect with Alnwick bus station, some front the city of Newcastle.

 Fancy a tour instead?
 If you’re on holiday and wanted to cover a few spots.
 There are a couple of tours that run out of Edinburgh to Alnwick Castle and even Holy Island.
 Click here for details.

 Alnwick Castle opening times & ticket prices

-However some of the activities like the state rooms have a last entry of 4pm.
-The Fryery shuts at 3pm.
+However, some of the activities like the staterooms have last entry of 4 pm.
+The Friary shuts at 3 pm.
 So, make sure to check opening times while you’re here so you don’t miss out!

 The Alnwick Garden